MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-classification.md

     - For **Custom**: Specify a name and phrase to match, which must exclude quotation marks and special characters.
 Then specify whether to match as a regular expression, use case sensitivity, and the minimum number of occurrences and whether the occurrence should have a unique value to be included in the occurrence count.

-        If you have the current preview version of the Azure Information Protection client, the regular expressions use the Office 365 regex patterns.
+        The regular expressions use the Office 365 regex patterns.
 For more information, see [Defining regular expression based matches](https://technet.microsoft.com/library/jj674702(v=exchg.150).aspx#Anchor_2) from the Office documentation.

     **Example of the occurrences options**: You select the built-in social security number option, set the minimum number of occurrences as 2, and a document has the same social security number listed twice: If you set the **Count occurrences with unique values only** to **On**, the condition is not met.
 If you set this option to **Off**, the condition is met.